 He wasn’t very old when the grandchildren named him Firecracker — and we thought it was kind of a cute name, so it stuck.
 I’ll tell you why he got that name.
 Oh, yes, he can make enough noise when he wants to, like at 5am when you’re wanting another hour of sleep.
 But you should hear him explode when he catches sight of a mouse or rat around the chicken yard.
 One day the grandchildren were in the yard fussing over him like they do, when he spied a mouse in the grass nearby.
 They said he went off just like a firecracker and went dashing over to do battle.

 He’s been really good that way.
 Every time he sees a rodent he goes after the thing, calling all his ladies to come help him.
 He has a certain kind of squawk that says, “Enemy spotted!” and the hens come running.
 Our dog, Duchess, dashes into the action, too, when she hears that sound.
 Between them all, they make short work of rodents.
-I’m thinking poor Duchess will miss Firecracker.
-The hens will, for sure, but he belongs on our Thanksgiving table.
+And what a conniption if the intruder manages to escape into a crack in the wall!

-“Hi, Jason.
-How are things going?
+“Hi, Jason,” I say.
+“How are things going?
 Glad to hear it.
 By the way, I wanted to let you know we’re planning to have our Thanksgiving dinner at 5pm this time… What do you mean, you’re not coming? … Are you saying NONE of you are coming?
 But why?
 I have this huge meal planned…

-Doesn’t that beat all!
-The grandchildren have emptied their piggy banks and say they want to buy Firecracker.
+“The grandchildren have all emptied their piggy banks and they want to buy Firecracker.
 They want to keep him as a pet, of all things, and we can just let him live here.
-And the family is offering to bring fish for the meal.
-Jason says none of them know any fish.
+The family is offering to bring fish for the meal—Jason says none of them know any fish.”

 “If that doesn’t beat all!
 Guess he’ll live to a ripe old age then.”